 Phytophthora pluvialis is a homothallic species, meaning it can undergo sexual reproduction and as a result produce oogonia (sexual spores) in single-strain culture.
 Phytophthora oogonia are often considered to be persistent spores, able to survive for weeks or months under suboptimal conditions (Erwin & Ribeiro 1996; Boevink et al. 2020).
-The more ephemeral spore type, sporangia - which release free-swimming zoospores, are formed through asexual reproduction.
+The more ephemeral spores, free-swimming zoospores which are initially contained within sporangia, are formed through vegetative (asexual) reproduction.
 The sporangia are semi-papillate and partially caducous (easily shed) (Reeser et al. 2013) indicating their potential for aerial dispersal, in rain splash and fog.

 Phytophthora pluvialis causes a polycyclic disease, and studies of the pathogen in New Zealand have shown there are several infection cycles per year that are closely associated with rainfall (Gómez-Gallego et al. 2019a; Williams & Hansen 2018).
-Spores (presumed to mostly be sporangia/ zoospores) of P. pluvialis are released from infected foliage during the cooler period of the year between autumn and spring (Fraser et al. 2020) and in the presence of free-water on needle surfaces, infection can occur within 18 hours, with proliferation in plant tissue producing masses of sporangia which start to protrude from needle stomata a few days later (Gómez-Gallego et al. 2019a).
+Spores (presumed to mostly be sporangia/ zoospores) of P. pluvialis are released from infected foliage during the cooler period of the year between autumn and spring (Fraser et al. 2020).
+If free-water is present on needle surfaces infection by spores can occur within 18 hours, with proliferation in plant tissue producing masses of sporangia which start to protrude from needle stomata a few days later (Gómez-Gallego et al. 2019a).
 Providing there are conducive weather conditions, reinfection cycles will occur every 4-6 days.
-In New Zealand the first symptoms of RNC usually appear in autumn or winter on the lower branches of affected trees, but under conducive conditions the disease can spread up the crown and to neighbouring trees.
+In New Zealand the first symptoms of RNC usually appear in autumn or winter on the lower branches of affected trees, but under favourable conditions the disease can spread up the crown and to neighbouring trees.
 Where symptoms are limited to the lower branches, and sporulation occurs on infected foliage on these branches, aerial dispersal of P. pluvialis may remain largely within the understorey layer and the potential for longer distance dispersal above the tree canopy be much more limited.

 Infected needles are cast by early to mid-spring in the following year (Dick et al. 2014; Fraser et al. 2020).
-It is unclear once the needles are cast and in the litter layer, if the inoculum they contain plays any further role in the disease cycle.
-Potentially, inoculum of oospores and asexual resting structures (e.g. encysted zoospores, stromata, hyphal swellings/aggregations) of P. pluvialis could be present in the litter layer and rhizosphere, and act as a reservoir of genetic diversity and inoculum for reinfection.
-Typically, oospores generally are resistant to extreme environmental conditions, and can survive for several years in soil or host plant material (Erwin & Ribeiro 1996).
+It is unclear once the needles are cast and in the litter layer, how long the inoculum they contain can persist in viable form and if it plays a further role in the disease cycle.
+To understand this aspect of the disease cycle, the longevity of P. pluvialis in the litter layer exposed to UK conditions is currently under investigation.
+Potentially, inoculum of oospores and asexual resting structures (e.g. encysted zoospores, stromata, hyphal swellings/ aggregations) of P. pluvialis could be present in the litter layer and rhizosphere, and act as a reservoir of genetic diversity and inoculum for reinfection.
+Typically, oospores are considered resistant to extreme environmental conditions, allowing them to survive for several years in soil or host plant material (Erwin & Ribeiro 1996).
 However, oospores or other resilient structures have rarely been observed in plant material (Hood et al. 2014; Williams & Hansen 2018) so the mode of survival by P. pluvialis through warmer/drier summer months has yet to be elucidated.
 Under favourable conditions for P. pluvialis, affected trees that were completely green at the start of autumn can be defoliated almost completely by the following spring, but the new growth is seldom affected (Dick et al. 2014).
 Therefore, the disease affects photosynthetic capability and hence growth, but does not cause tree mortality at least in New Zealand (Ganley et al. 2014).
 In the USA, P. pluvialis is considered an inconspicuous foliar pathogen which is probably native and causes relatively little damage to hosts (Reeser et al. 2013; Hansen et al. 2017).